laurenhamel/grunt-sasson/README.md

 grunt.registerTask('default', ['sasson']);
 ```

-Note, the `output` section under files is _optional_ but can be used to change the filename from the one given as the `src` input.
+The `output` section under files is _optional_ but can be used to change the filename from the one given as the `src` input.
 All SASS files will be stored in your `dest` folder and formatted as partials (`_output.scss`).